giridhar7632/Three.js/14-loading-3d-models.md

 # THREE.JS - LOADING 3D MODELS

 3D models are available in many formats.
 You can import most of the models into Three.js and work with them easily.
-Some formats are difficult to work with, inefficient for realtime experiences, or simply not fully supported by Three.js at this time.
-Let's discuss about some of the common formats and how to load them into Three.js file.
+Some formats are difficult to work with, inefficient for real-time experiences, or simply not fully supported by Three.js at this time.
+Let's discuss about some of the common formats and how to load them into the Three.js file.

-> **Note:** Only few format loaders are built-in in Three.js.
-For loading other format models, their JavaScript files are need to be included.
-You can find all different loaders in the Three.js repo in the [three/examples/jsm/loaders](https://github.com/mrdoob/three/examples/jsm/loaders) directory.
+> **Note:** Only a few format loaders are built-in in Three.js.
+For loading other format models, their JavaScript files need to be included.
+You can find all the different loaders in the Three.js repo in the [three/examples/jsm/loaders](https://github.com/mrdoob/three/examples/jsm/loaders) directory.

 For loading any model, we use these simple three steps: